semprathlon/sempr-hexo-deploy/source/_posts/aws-refinement.md

 ## AWS DBaaS

+### RDS

+RDS Backups are automated, daily full backup; transaction logs are backed-up every 5 min.
+7-35 days of retention.
+Manual DB snapshots have retention as long as possible.

+RDS can have up to 5 read replicas, within AZ, cross AZ or cross origin.
+Async replication.
+Reads are eventually consistent.
+Replicas can be promoted. **It is possible to setup multi-AZ read replicas for Disaster Recovery(DR).**

 ### DynamoDB

 DynamoDB is fully-managed scalable, fast and predictable performance NoSQL database.
 High availability and durability by 3 geographic replicas for each table.
 Eventually consistent or strong consistent choices.
 Secondary index for queries other than partition key and sort key.